odyssey-ivy/odyssey-ivy/README.md

 - 👋 Hi, I’m @odyssey-ivy
 - 👀 I’m interested in Django sites
 - 🌱 I’m currently learning Web Technologies
-- 💞️ I’m looking to collaborate on project in Python
+- 💞️ I’m looking to collaborate on projects in Python
 - 📫 How to reach me is at odyssey.ivy@gmail.com

 <!---